salvadornm/forensicFoam/docs/windfoam.md

 ## Run

-Decompose the solution
+Decompose the problem in the number of processors specified by **decomposeParDict**

 ```bash
 $ decomposePar
 ```

-Run in parallel
+Run in parallel, in this case with 16 cores.

 ```bash
 $ mpiexec -np 16 forensicWindFoam -parallel